 Presidential Appointees Have More Management Authority Than Is Generally Recognized.
 Other than in a crisis, it is in the beginning of a presidential administration that the greatest changes can be accomplished.
 Unfortunately, that window is often missed.
 One reason is delay in the Senate confirmation process.
 Another is that new presidential appointees are often unschooled in management generally, public management in particular.
 They may be distracted or immobilized by the widespread assumption that the personnel management system is simply impossible to navigate.

 To be sure, it’s not easy.
 But much more can be done than is often understood.
 In 1989-91 the Office of Enforcement in 1989-91 attracted and placed outstanding individuals from outside the agency.
 Brian Runkel, an exceptionally intelligent lawyer and energetic manager joined from big firm private practice.
+William Frank brought years of highly respected legal and journalistic experience from the Bureau of National Affairs.
 The highly regarded Scott Fulton moved from the Department of Justice.
 Kathie Stein made her way from the Environmental Defense Fund.
 Earl Devaney would take over the newly expanded criminal program, after an exemplary career with the Secret Service.